Azure/azureml-examples/website/docs/cheatsheet/environment.md

 Dockerfiles for all base images are available on github: https://github.com/Azure/AzureML-Containers
 :::

 You may chose to use your own Docker image.
-In this case there are two options:
+In this case there are two options for python environment:

-- Install python packages on top of the custom base docker image provided
+- Ask AzureML to manage a new conda environment custom base docker image provided
-- Install python packages within the custom base docker image provided
+- Use a python environment already exists in the custom base docker image provided

 ### Requirements for custom image

+We strongly recommend user to build their custom image from one of the AzureML base images.
+If user wants to build from scratch, here are a list of requirements and recommendations to keep in mind:
-- **Conda**: Azure ML uses Conda to manage python environments by default
+- **Conda**: Azure ML uses Conda to manage python environments by default.
+If you intent to allow AzureML to manage the python environment, Conda is required.
 - **libfuse**: Required when using `Dataset`
 - **Openmpi**: Required for distributed runs
 - **nvidia/cuda**: (Recommended) For GPU-based training build image from [nvidia/cuda](https://hub.docker.com/r/nvidia/cuda)
+- **Mellanox OFED user space drivers** (Recommend) For SKUs with Infiniband

+We suggest users to look at the [dockerfiles of AzureML base images](https://github.com/Azure/AzureML-Containers) as references.

 ### Provide Python packages to the custom image